ycheng22/ycheng22.github.io/_posts/2021-04-12-Data_Modeling_with_PostgreSQL.md

 <img src="../images/20210412_data_modeling_postgre/log_data.png"  >
 </p>

-## 3. Schema for Song Play Data Analysis
+## 3. Schema for Song and Log Data

 Using the song and log datasets, creating a **star schema** optimized for queries on song play analysis.
 This includes the following tables.